gabrielperao/TopMovies/README.md

 # TOP MOVIES

-This project was developed during an internship application for Tokenlab.
-It consists on a mobile app that consumes the TMDb API and displays information about the top 20 highest-rated movies.
+This project consists on a mobile app that consumes the TMDb API and displays information about the top 20 highest-rated movies.
 <br><br>
 🚀 To access the main code, go to [app/src/main/java/com/example/topmovies](https://www.github.com/gabrielperao/TopMovies/tree/main/app/src/main/java/com/example/topmovies)
 <br><br>